 - To take this test, some amount of blood sample is extracted from the woman and then tested for hCG.

-- The hormone human chorionic gonadotropin or hCG is detected around 8-10 days after conception.
+- The hormone human chorionic gonadotropin (hCG) is detected around 8-10 days after conception.

-Why Should You Choose Blood Test to Confirm Pregnancy?
+Why Should You Choose a Blood Test to Confirm Pregnancy?

-While it is easy to take a home pregnancy test which is a urine-based test, it is not always accurate due to the time- period being from conception to the time of next menstruation not being clear.
-Therefore, a blood test to confirm pregnancy ensures that if a woman is pregnant, it is detected early.
+While it is easy to take a home pregnancy test which is a urine-based test, it is not always accurate as the time period from conception to the time of next menstruation is not clear.
+A blood test gives the exact result and also helps to identify and confirm the pregnancy early.

 Types of Blood Test to Check Pregnancy